-UAV/RPA simulators that use MetaVR visuals are interoperable with JTAC simulators that also use MetaVR visuals, such as the USAF Joint Terminal Control Training and Rehearsal System (JTC TRS), and Air National Guard Advanced JTAC Training System (AAJTS).
+UAV/RPA simulators that use MVRsimulation visuals are interoperable with JTAC simulators that also use MVRsimulation visuals, such as the USAF Joint Terminal Control Training and Rehearsal System (JTC TRS), and Air National Guard Advanced JTAC Training System (AAJTS).

 In a simulated environment, VRSG generates a simulated sensor view used in intelligence surveillance and reconnaissance (ISR) preparedness training of activities such as collecting intelligence and sharing it among Allied nations for processing, exploitation, and dissemination.